intranda/goobi-vocabulary-server/docs/02_data/01_creation/en.md

 ## Vocabularies
 In order to create vocabularies, you first need to create its vocabulary schemas.
-Vocabulary schemas can be reused by as many vocabularies as you wish (e. g. you can use the vocabulary schema from the previous section for the two vocabularies "Movies" and "Amazon Wishlish").
+Vocabulary schemas can be reused by as many vocabularies as you wish (e. g. you can use the vocabulary schema from the previous section for the two vocabularies `Movies` and `Amazon Wishlish`).

 Each vocabulary consists of the following information:
 - A unique `name`.